orbific/placedreamer/README.md

-# placedreamer
+# PlaceDreamer
-A simple Alexa app for describing interesting places
+A simple skill to demonstrate Amazon's Alexa virtual assistant.
+It describes places using description, sound and images.